Intermittent fasting and low-carb diets share crucial goals and benefits. They put you into ketosis, help burn fat, and lower blood sugar and insulin.

 A low insulin level is essential because insulin blocks the enzyme that breaks down body fat (Meijssen et al. 200110).

 Therefore fasting is the easiest and fastest way to get into ketosis.

 Because the low-carb, high-fat (LCHF) diet aims at the same effects as fasting, you can combine intermittent fasting and keto very well.

 Intermittent fasting and low-carb diets aim at common goals.
 But what does the science say?

 Which approach gets you better results, and do benefits multiply when combined?

 While eliminating carbohydrates ensures a lack of fuel to raise blood sugar and insulin levels, fasting can go one step beyond.

 Accordingly, a study comparing fasting and low-carb in type-2-diabetics shows that zero-carb nutrition has tremendous impacts.

 While the LCHF approach lowered blood sugar by 35% compared to the standard American diet (SAD), fasting reduced blood sugar by about 50%.

-Since fasting is also a zero-carb approach, free of other macronutrients, such as protein and fat, this may not be surprising.
+This may not be surprising since fasting is also a zero-carb approach, free of other macronutrients, such as protein and fat.